 All things considered, the React is perfectly tuned for competitive multiplayer games, thanks to its clarity and comfort, especially given its killer £60/$70 price point.
 Given how much Counter-Strike I play, these headphones could be sitting on my desk for a long time.

-Corsair's entry-level HS35 stereo headset is far better than its price point suggests.
-It connects to the Xbox One, PS4, Switch, mobile and PC with a simple 3.5mm wired connection and features a decent detachable microphone.
-We found the headset offered a surprisingly comfortable fit, staying comfortable for hours at a time thanks to its memory foam construction.
-It also includes reasonable sound dampening so that you won't be distracted by background noise - and you can use these on the bus without fear.
-You can't expect amazing audio quality from a headset at this price point, but the HS35's larger-than-average 50mm drivers still mean it sounds better than most built-in TV or monitor speakers and many entry-level headsets too.
+Roccat's entry-level Elo X Stereo headset is far better than its price point suggests.
+It connects to Xboxes, PlayStations, Switch, mobile and PC with a simple 3.5mm wired connection and features a decent detachable microphone.
+We found the headset was lightweight and stayed comfortable for hours on end, thanks to its memory foam earcups - and it even lived up to its 'Glasses Relief' branding with no added discomfort for spectacle wearers.
+You can't expect amazing audio quality from a headset at this price point, but the headset's larger-than-average 50mm drivers still mean it sounds better than most built-in TV or monitor speakers and many entry-level headsets too.
 At £40/$40, that sounds like a winner.

 Best premium wired headset: SteelSeries Arctis Pro + GameDAC